abrarbinrofique/Homeper-backend/README.md

 ## Features

+- **User Signup and Email Confirmation**: New users register and receive an email confirmation link.
+Upon clicking the link, they are redirected to the login page.
+- **Role-Based Access**:
+  - **Customers** can view service details, post reviews, and book services.
+  - **Admins** can add services and manage users.
+  - **Admin Promotion**: Admins can promote other users to admin status, allowing them to add new services.
 - **Book Services**: Users can book home services like cleaning, plumbing, and more.
-- **Manage Service Slots**: Allocate time slots for services and get reminders.
+- **Manage Service Slots**: Allocate time slots for services and receive reminders.
-- **Contact Us**: Users can reach out to the customer support team via the contact form.
+- **Contact Us**: Users can reach out to customer support via the contact form.
 - **User Profiles**: Each user has a profile that includes personal information and booking history.

 ## Technologies Used